 Native Wild Plants, Many Species, and Lots of Uses

 As their name suggests, native wild plants also contain wetlands.
-They are those that do best in wet soil or soil that’s topped with an inch or two of water.
-They are excellent plants to place at the margins of garden water features such as ponds, waterfalls, and fountains.
-Wetland plants also come to the rescue of those spots in the garden perpetually wet and where little else can grow.
+They do best in wet soil or soil that’s topped with an inch or two of water.
+They are excellent plants at the margins of garden water features such as ponds, waterfalls, and fountains.
+Wetland plants also rescue those spots in the garden that are perpetually wet and where little else can grow.

 Cattails are famous for the cigar shape and color of the female flowers found just below the tiny male flowers.
 This structure can be as long as a foot and 2 inches thick.
-The resulting seeds are attached to fluff that's blown away by the wind.
-The plant itself is from 5 to 10 feet tall, has broad, 2 inch wide leaves, and can grow in fresh or brackish water.
+The resulting seeds are attached to fluff blown away by the wind.
+The plant is 5 to 10 feet tall, has broad, 2-inch wide leaves, and can grow in fresh or brackish water.
 Much of the plant is edible.

 This wetland plant is prostrate but multiplies.
 The result is a spread of over 30 feet.
 The plant has small round leaves and bright yellow blooms that arrive in the summer; It has good fall color, for the leaves turn a lovely burgundy.
 It's a plant that's just right for a wet space in the garden, though the soil should be rich.
 It prefers full sun but also does well in partial shade.